We Are All Pokémon Trainers - Player Characters

 - I Have Many Names: Has four real names, one personal alias, and no less than five separate nicknames of various quality.

-- Heroes Want Redheads: Had some sort of relationship with Alice in the past, and is currently in one with Samantha.
+- Heroes Want Redheads: Had some sort of relationship with Alice in the past, and was in one with Samantha.